Gordon Archbold Slater

-He was a composer of organ, piano and choral music.
+Born in Harrogate, the son of a cabinet-maker, he was a composer of organ, piano and choral music.

 Hymn Tunes

 Three hymn tunes appear in well-known and well-used books.
 'St Botolph' is very widely sung to the words "Jesu the Very Thought of Thee" (or "To Mary, Mother of our God") 'Bilsdale' was sung by generations of children to the words "I love God's tiny creatures" whilst 'Fountains Abbey' with an 8.4.8.4.10.10. metre alternates between triple and duple time.

 One of his pupils was Dennis Townhill, later organist of St Mary's Episcopal Cathedral, Edinburgh.

 Career

 Slater was an organist of St Botolph's Church, Boston (1919–1927), Leicester Cathedral (1927–1931) and Lincoln Cathedral (1931–1966).
+He was appointed OBE in the 1974 New Year Honours.